qlik-oss/core-website/docs/services/qix-engine/access-control.md

 ### Rules language expressions

-Rules contain expressions, and the expression that make up the rules are written with logical and comparison operators.
+Rules are made of expressions, and these expressions are written with logical and comparison operators.
 A rule evaluates to `true` when all of the expressions are true.
 A rule evaluates to `false` when any expression is not true.